phkaeser/wlmaker/doc/ROADMAP.md

     * [done] Check file existence, so there is no ERROR in the log. bs_file_exists?
   * Verify that right-click on title after window menu re-raises window menu.
   * Use app_id for wlmclock, wlmeyes that encodes URL, as seen otherwise.
-  * Move config and data files into XDG-compliant config, resp. data paths.
+  * [done] Move config and data files into XDG-compliant config, resp. data paths.
     * [done] Move config files to XDG configuration home, and lookup from there.
-    * Move the desktop and logo files to XDG-compliant data paths.
+    * [done] Move the desktop and logo files to XDG-compliant data paths.

 * Bug fixes
   * [done] Resize-from-left jitter observed on the raspi or with gnome-terminal.